Miami: Dialect

-The Miami area has a unique dialect, commonly called the "Miami accent", that is widely spoken.
-The accent developed among second- or third-generation Hispanics, including Cuban Americans, whose first language was English (though some non-Hispanic white, black, and other races who were born and raised in the Miami area tend to adopt it as well).
-It is based on a fairly standard American accent but with some changes, very similar to dialects in the Mid-Atlantic (especially those in the New York area and Northern New Jersey, including New York Latino English).
-Unlike Virginia Piedmont, Coastal Southern American, Northeast American dialects and Florida Cracker dialect, "Miami accent" is rhotic; it also incorporates a rhythm and pronunciation heavily influenced by Spanish (wherein rhythm is syllable-timed).
+The Miami area has a unique dialect of American English, commonly called the "Miami accent", that is widely spoken.
+The accent developed among second- or third-generation Hispanics, including Cuban Americans, whose first language was English.
+Some non-Hispanic white, black and other races who were born and raised in the Miami area have tended to adopt it as well.

+It is based on a fairly standard American accent but with some changes, very similar to dialects in the Mid-Atlantic, especially those in the New York area and Northern New Jersey, including New York Latino English.
+Unlike Virginia Piedmont, Coastal Southern American, Northeast American dialects and Florida Cracker dialect, "Miami accent" is rhotic.
+It incorporates a rhythm and pronunciation heavily influenced by Spanish, where rhythm is syllable-timed.